Get Behavioral Health Support

 Help for substance use disorder

-Drinking and drug use — including legal drugs and medications — has increased since the pandemic began.
-If you think you or a loved one may need support, please call one of these numbers.
-We can help you find a behavioral health specialist or treatment center, depending on your needs.
+If you think you or a loved one may need support, help is just a phone call away.
+Call 1-877-627-1041 to find a behavioral health specialist or treatment center, depending on your needs.

 More therapists available online

-• Offer online therapy
+• Offer online therapy or counseling

 • Speak your language